Tearful officer tells court ‘I’m not trigger happy’, after tasering amputee, 92

 Comotto, 36, denies one count of assault occasioning actual bodily harm for use of the Taser.

-Her colleague, Pc Stephen Smith, 51, denies two counts, one relating to his use of Pava spray and another for using a baton during the incident, on June 21 2022, at Park Beck care home.
+Her colleague, Pc Stephen Smith, 51, denies two counts, one relating to his use of Pava spray – a synthetic form of pepper spray – and another for using a baton during the incident, on 21 June 2022, at Park Beck care home.

 Southwark Crown Court has heard that Mr Burgess, who had diabetes and was being treated for a urinary tract infection, was tasered, hit with a baton and sprayed with Pava within 83 seconds of the officers entering his room.